Philadelphia Dental Malpractice Attorney

 - Failure to diagnose

 - Failure to consider a patient’s medical history

 - Molesting a sedated patient

 Our Philadelphia dental malpractice attorneys are experienced with these types of cases, and we understand how much these injuries and losses can affect your life.

 What Is TMJ?

-TMJ stands for Temporomandibular Joint Disorder and the condition can affect your ability to speak or eat properly.
+TMJ stands for Temporomandibular Joint Disorder, which can affect your ability to speak or eat properly.
 If you have TMJ, you will also experience pain in the joint that connects your jaw to your skull.
-There is no guaranteed cure for TMJ and the treatments available are invasive and inconvenient.
-If your TMJ was caused by dental malpractice, you may require surgery, as the joint was likely knocked off-center by a dentist’s carelessness.
+There is no guaranteed cure for TMJ, and the treatments available are invasive and inconvenient.
+If your TMJ was caused by dental malpractice, you might require surgery, as the joint was likely knocked off-center by a dentist’s carelessness.

 Case Study: Wisdom Teeth Extraction